hppranaav02/wc-tool/README.md

 ## Learnings
 ### Handling command line arguments
-First was to parse command line arguments in python.
+- First was to parse command line arguments in python.
 You can make use of `sys.argv` parameter, which holds the list of command line arguments with sys.argv[0] being the script name, followed by others.
 Another, and more convinient method is to use the `argparse` module.

-This interfaces with sys.argv allowing us better control on what, which type and actions on the command line arguments the script accepts.
+- `argparse` gives us better control on what, which type and actions on the command line arguments the script accepts.
 It also provides Exception handling for misuse or incorrect command line arguments.
-In my case, I had to provide just a single input parameter, which is the filename, and a some flags which determine the output(what is done with the file).
+In my case, I had to provide just a single input parameter, which is the filename or standard input, and a some flags which determine the output(what is done with the file).
 For this reason, i went with the below config

 ![image](images/argparse.png)

-The args are mentioned in the order they are expected and the type of input the accept.
-For the flags, i have set the action to set value to `True` is it is included.
+- The args are mentioned in the order they are expected and the type of input the accept.
+For the flags, I have set the action to set value to `True` is it is included.
 When the arguments are parsed, it is available as a list of tuples.
 The flag values can be accessed as `args.c` as value associated is implicitly a Boolean.

-We need to subscript the `args.filename` as it accepts string values which can be multiple.
+- For the file name argument, it gets a bit tricky as we also need to accept standard input through a pipe (`<stdin>`), hence we cannot just acccept a string type.
+For this, we accept arguments of type `argparse.FileType('r')`.
+This allows you to pass an argument of both a filename which will be loaded in buffer as a `_io.TextIOWrapper` object (simillar to opening a file with the `open()` method), and accept standard input pipes straight into the object buffer. we provide the default as `<stdin>`.
+We supply the number of args attribute as `nargs='?'`.

+### Custom Print
+The output to be shown required multiple print statements on the same line.
+Here I used the `end=` attribute in the print statement to describe a custom ending for every print.
+By default, it is `end='\n'`, which is why every print results in a newline.